-- 32. Source testing shall be conducted using the methods and procedures approved by the District.
+- 31. Source testing to measure natural gas-combustion NOx and CO emissions from this unit shall be conducted once every twelve (12) months.
+After demonstrating compliance on two (2) consecutive annual source tests, the unit shall be tested not less than once every thirty-six (36) months.
+If the result of the 36-month source test demonstrates that the unit does not meet the applicable emission limits, the source testing frequency shall revert to at least once every twelve (12) months.
+[District Rules 4305, 4306 and 4320] Federally Enforceable Through Title V Permit - 32.
+When the unit changes fuel source, the unit shall undergo source testing to measure NOx and CO emissions within 60 days of the change unless the unit has already undergone source testing in the last twelve (12) months or thirty-six (36) months after demonstrating compliance on the previous two (2) source tests when fired on that fuel source.
+[District Rule 2201] Federally Enforceable Through Title V Permit - 33.
+Compliance demonstration (source testing) shall be by District witnessed, or authorized, sample collection by ARB certified testing laboratory.
+[District Rule 1081] Federally Enforceable Through Title V Permit - 34.
+Source testing shall be conducted using the methods and procedures approved by the District.
 The District must be notified 30 days prior to any compliance source test, and a source test plan must be submitted for approval 15 days prior to testing.
-[District Rule 1081] Federally Enforceable Through Title V Permit - 33.
+[District Rule 1081] Federally Enforceable Through Title V Permit - 35.
 The results of each source test shall be submitted to the District within 60 days thereafter.
-[District Rule 1081] Federally Enforceable Through Title V Permit - 34.
+[District Rule 1081] Federally Enforceable Through Title V Permit - 36.
 NOx emissions for source test purposes shall be determined using EPA Method 7E or ARB Method 100 on a ppmv basis, or EPA Method 19 on a heat input basis.
-[District Rules 4305, 4306 and 4320] Federally Enforceable Through Title V Permit - 35.
+[District Rules 4305, 4306 and 4320] Federally Enforceable Through Title V Permit - 37.
 CO emissions for source test purposes shall be determined using EPA Method 10 or ARB Method 100.
-[District Rules 4305, 4306 and 4320] Federally Enforceable Through Title V Permit - 36.
+[District Rules 4305, 4306 and 4320] Federally Enforceable Through Title V Permit - 38.
 Stack gas oxygen (O2) shall be determined using EPA Method 3 or 3A or ARB Method 100.
-[District Rules 4305, 4306 and 4320] Federally Enforceable Through Title V Permit - 37.
+[District Rules 4305, 4306 and 4320] Federally Enforceable Through Title V Permit - 39.
 For emissions source testing, the arithmetic average of three 30-consecutive-minute test runs shall apply.
 If two of three runs are above an applicable limit the test cannot be used to demonstrate compliance with an applicable limit.
-[District Rules 4305, 4306 and 4320] Federally Enforceable Through Title V Permit - 38.
+[District Rules 4305, 4306 and 4320] Federally Enforceable Through Title V Permit - 40.
 Records of sulfur content (gr S/100 scf) of combusted gas shall be maintained.
-[District Rules 1070, 2201, and 4320] Federally Enforceable Through Title V Permit - All records shall be maintained and retained on-site for a minimum of five (5) years, and shall be made available for District inspection upon request.
+[District Rules 1070, 2201, and 4320] Federally Enforceable Through Title V Permit - 41.
+All records shall be maintained and retained on-site for a minimum of five (5) years, and shall be made available for District inspection upon request.
 [District Rules 1070, 4305, 4306 and 4320] Federally Enforceable Through Title V Permit